Join the Starlight Circle today to receive monthly updates and subscriber-only specials!

 What the heck are they talking about?

-Holding space can have a slightly different meanings depending on the context.
-The term is often used in spiritual practices, such as Tarot, scrying, or channeling.
-But it didn’t originate there.
-The phrase was first used in mindfulness and mental health settings–like yoga, therapy, and personal growth workshops.
-These days, you might even hear someone talk about “holding space” within your workplace, church, or school.
+Holding space can have a slightly nuanced meaning depending on the context.
+The term is often used within Tarot and other spiritual practices, such as scrying and channeling.
+However, it was first used in mindfulness and mental health settings, such as yoga, personal and group therapy sessions, mindfulness practice workshops, and many others.
+You may even have heard someone asking you to “hold space for…” within your workplace, church, or school.

 When I read Tarot for others, I always set an intention–spoken or unspoken–to hold space for the person I’m reading for.
-My goal is to create a space where you feel safe, seen, and heard.
+My Embodied Tarot intention is to create a container where you feel safe, seen, and heard—free to be your most authentic self.

-When people hold space for you, it’s an invitation to show up fully.
-You are allowed to feel and experience all of your feelings and thoughts just as they are.
+When people hold space for you, however, you are allowed to feel and experience all of your feelings and thoughts just as they are.
 You can be raw, authentic, and whole; all the parts of yourself free to express as needed.
 This is a very vulnerable state of being, however.
 So we hold space to ensure you are comfortable and confident that you are safe in doing so.

-In Tarot sessions, holding space means letting you explore your questions, thoughts, and feelings as they arise.
+Within Tarot sessions, readers hold space by allowing you to explore your questions, thoughts, and feelings as they arise.
 This can look different depending on the reader’s style.
-Here’s how I approach it:

-I begin by asking you what you’re seeking from the reading–a specific question or general insight.
-Then, I typically ask that you allow me to conduct the reading without any input, so that I can tap into my intuition to discover what is most relevant for us to explore.
-Once I’ve done this, the remaining time is spent allowing you to explore what comes up for you.
-What thoughts are coming up?
-What feelings are present?
-How do you connect with them?
+Intuitive Insights: I then ask that you allow me to conduct the reading without any input, so that I can allow my intuition to discover what is most relevant for us to explore.

-If you’re getting a reading and don’t feel the need to go deep, that’s totally fine.
-A professional reader will still make the session safe for you.
-It’s up to you how much you choose to share and explore during a session.
+If you’re the one receiving the reading and don’t feel a need for it, you can tell the reader or not.
+Professional readers are going to make the space safe for you no matter what.
+It’s up to you how much you choose to share and explore your feelings during a session.

 Take a moment.
 Pause.
 Inhale.
 Exhale.